How to measure Climatic Conditions using the Elcometer 319 Dewpoint Meter

 • And Dry bulb temperature (Tdb), equal to air temperature.

-The gauge is dust and waterproof with fully sealed sensors, equivalent to IP66, and can safely be used in a wide range of climates.
+The gauge is dust and water-resistant with fully sealed sensors, equivalent to IP66, and can safely be used in a wide range of climates.
 And unlike the whirling hygrometers, which you have to spin around to obtain measurements, the Elcometer 319 can be held against the substrate, or even attached using the integrated magnets, allowing you to measure the climatic conditions of the localised area around the substrate being painted, so you can obtain more relevant readings.

 While it’s important to monitor the conditions before you start painting, it’s equally important to continue to monitoring whilst the job is ongoing, as conditions change throughout the day.
 That’s why the Elcometer 319 Model T can continuously monitor and record the conditions as you paint using its Interval Logging feature, taking a reading automatically at rate of your choice between 1 second and 24 hours.
 If you wish to continuously log the surface temperature, we recommend using an external surface temperature probe with this feature, so it remains securely attached to the surface without needing to be held.